reduxframework/redux-framework/readme.txt

 * Updated: select2 library to 4.1.0.
 * Updated: readme.txt to conform to wp.org standards.
 * Fixed: Remove PHP 7.2 syntax to keep older versions of PHP 7 happy.
-* Fixed: Redux tempates not showing on 'page attributes' for some.
+* Fixed: Redux templates not showing on 'page attributes' for some.
 * Fixed: Additional PHP 8.0 compatibility.
 * Fixed: Widget screen would not load due to conflict with template library.
 * Added:  WordPress 5.8 compatibility.